 - Interpreters engage in professional development.

-For more detailed information on the tenets their guiding principles, go to the RID website at: http://www.rid.org/UserFiles/File/NAD_RID_ETHICS.pdf.
+For more detailed information on the tenets their guiding principles, please refer to the ethics guide on the RID website.

 For IEP Students